-You can also name directories or files on the command line:
+You can also name directories or files to be combined on the command line:

 '''

 $ coverage combine data1.dat windows_data_files/

 '''

 Coverage.py will collect the data from those places and combine them.
 The current directory isn't searched if you use command-line arguments.
 If you also want data from the current directory, name it explicitly on the command line.